 Upon receipt of the advice of action by the County Budget Commission and the certificate of the County Auditor as to estimated resources, the Council shall, take action as is necessary to enable the County Auditor to place the necessary taxes on the tax duplicate.

 6.05 MUNICIPAL OPERATING BUDGET.

-The Mayor shall prepare and submit to the Council, on or before November 15th of each year, a budget for the following year recommending appropriations from each fund during the ensuing fiscal year.
+The City Manager shall prepare and submit to the Council, on or before October 15th of each year, a preliminary budget for the following year recommending appropriations from each fund during the ensuing fiscal year.

 6.06 ANNUAL APPROPRIATION ORDINANCE.

-At the meeting of the Council at which the municipal budget is submitted, the Council shall, by resolution, fix the date and place for a public hearing thereon.
-A notice of this hearing shall be given by publication once in a newspaper of general circulation in the City at least five (5) days before the date fixed.
+At the meeting of the Council at which the municipal budget is submitted, the Council shall, by resolution, fi x the date and place for a public hearing thereon.
+A notice of this hearing shall be given by one of the methods permitted in Section 3.03 of this Charter, at least five (5) days before the date fixed.
 The notice shall also state that the budget is on file for public inspection in the office of the Clerk of Council during the usual office hours.
 At the time and place advertised, the Council shall hold a public hearing on the budget as submitted and may continue such hearing from day to day as may be necessary.
 After the hearing the Council shall adopt the budget as submitted, or as amended, as the appropriation ordinance of the City for the ensuing fiscal year.
 The budget shall not exceed the total estimated resources certified by the County Budget Commission.
-Such ordinance shall be finally adopted not later than January 31.
+Such ordinance shall be finally adopted not later than December 31st.

 6.07 EFFECT OF APPROPRIATION ORDINANCE.